 You can find a list of our current board members here.

-The SpunOut.ie Action Panel are a group of 30 young people from around Ireland who play a pivotal role in our governance structure and ensure our service and message stay relevant to the people we serve.
+The SpunOut.ie Action Panel are a group of 150 young people from all over Ireland who play a pivotal role in our governance structure and ensure our service and message stay relevant to the people we serve.